-As costs decrease & climate awareness increases, more homeowners than ever are opting for sun-powered energy in their own homes.
+- As costs decrease and climate awareness increases, more homeowners than ever are opting for sun-powered energy in their own homes.

-The Solar Energy Industries Association (SEIA) reports that the total U.S. households to have installed solar panels has surpassed 700,000, & the number is rapidly rising.
+- The Solar Energy Industries Association (SEIA) reports that the total U.S. households to have installed solar panels has surpassed 700,000, that number is rapidly rising.
 The first quarter of 2015 broke a record: More than 65,000 solar systems were installed in the first three months of the year.

-If you own your home, you have more than 100 square feet of unshaded roof space & your roof is in good condition, your home probably can support solar energy panels.
+- If you own your home, you have more than 100 square feet of unshaded roof space and your roof is in good condition, your home can support solar energy panels.

 Carbon monoxide (CO) –

-Nitrogen oxides (NOx) – contributes to ground-level ozone, which irritates & damages lungs
+Nitrogen oxides (NOx) – contributes to ground-level ozone, which irritates and damages lungs.

 Particulate matter (PM) – causes hazy conditions in cities & scenic areas.
 Coupled with ozone it contributes to asthma & chronic bronchitis

-Mercury & other heavy metals – hazardous to human & animal health
+Mercury & other heavy metals – hazardous to human and animal health

 - Additionally, homeowners who choose to purchase solar panels increase the value of their homes.
 Compare all that with the emission-free technology of solar energy & solar becomes the obvious solution.